 Andrea Bramhall wrote her first novel at the age of six and three-quarters.
 It was seven pages long and held together with a pink ribbon.
 Her Gran still has it in the attic.
-Since then she has progressed a little bit and now has a number of published works held together with glue, not ribbons, an Alice B. Lavender certificate, and a Lambda Literary award cluttering up her book shelves.
+Since then she has progressed a little bit and now has a number of published works held together with glue, not ribbons, an Alice B. Lavender certificate, a Lambda Literary award, and a Golden Crown award cluttering up her book shelves.

 She studied music and all things arty at Manchester Metropolitan University, graduating in 2002 with a BA in contemporary arts.
 She is certain it will prove useful someday…maybe.

-When she isn’t busy running a campsite and hostel on the North Norfolk Coast, Bramhall can be found hunched over her laptop scribbling down the stories that won’t let her sleep.
+When she isn’t busy running a campsite in the Lake District, Bramhall can be found hunched over her laptop scribbling down the stories that won’t let her sleep.
 She can also be found reading, walking the dogs up mountains while taking a few thousand photos, scuba diving while taking a few thousand photos, swimming, kayaking, playing the saxophone, or cycling.

-Steffi Achilles loves doing almost everything involving new media e.g. layout, formatting, and using all kinds of weird Adobe software.
+Sam Achilles loves doing almost everything involving new media e.g. layout, formatting, and using all kinds of weird Adobe software.
 Other than that they like watching American television, especially fictional drama and sitcoms.
-One day they couldn’t justify their addiction any longer, so Steffi decided to write a doctoral thesis about tv show’s LGBTQ+ characters.
+One day they couldn’t justify their addiction any longer, so Sam decided to write a doctoral thesis about tv show’s LGBTQ+ characters.
 Now they can watch as much tv as they want portraying it as work.
-Whereas Steffi is rather reticent in “real“ life, they love their private Twitter filter bubble.
+Whereas Sam rather reticent in “real“ life, they love their private Twitter filter bubble.

-Steffi grew up in North Germany but lives near Frankfurt am Main for quite a few years now.
-Sadly, she misses the ocean very much, so if you want to make Steffi happy send her to a peaceful location overlooking the sea.
+Sam grew up in North Germany but lives near Frankfurt am Main for quite a few years now.
+Sadly, they miss the ocean very much, so if you want to make Sam happy send them to a peaceful location overlooking the sea.

 Digital Content Manager